microsoft/TypeScript-Website/packages/documentation/copy/en/reference/Experimental ESM Support for Node.md

 oneline: Using ECMAScript Modules in Node.js
 ---

-> Note: this functionality is currently experimental and prone to changing.
+> Note: this functionality requires TypeScript 4.5
-> It can currently only be used on [nightly builds](/docs/handbook/nightly-builds.html) of TypeScript,
-> and we are currently seeking feedback around bugs and pain-points.

 For the last few years, Node.js has been working to support running ECMAScript modules (ESM).
 This has been a very difficult feature to support, since the foundation of the Node.js ecosystem is built on a different module system called CommonJS (CJS).